 Moses went to his father-in-law, asking permission to return to Egypt to check on his brethren.
-Jethro, his father-in-law, also known as Reuel, gave his blessing.
+Reuel, his father-in-law, also known as Jethro, gave his blessing.

 Moses took his wife and sons with him on the journey back to his homeland.
 On their way, Moses had an unusual encounter with God, where God sought to kill him.
 Both Moses and Zipporah seemed to understand this was in response to their failure to circumcise their newborn son.
 It is believed that Zipporah delivered Eliezer right before they left, but they failed to circumcise him on the eighth day as was God’s command.

 Angry at Moses and God, Zipporah grabbed a sharp stone and performed the surgery, calling Moses a husband of blood.
-We can assume from later chapters that Zipporah took her two sons and returned home while Moses continued on his way to Egypt.
+We learn from chapter 18 that Moses sent Zipporah and their two sons back home to Midion while Moses continued on his way to Egypt.

 Zipporah was married to one of the most godly men in history, yet she had no respect for him.
 As a result, she missed out on being an active witness of God’s miraculous power.